 Unlike the other sports, football has evolved so precipitously and so linearly since Namath’s heyday that the game is barely even recognizable from the one he played.
 In baseball, the concept of the nine fielders, one pitcher, and one batter’s duties has never really changed in the last hundred-or-so years, and the efficacy of scoring runs over that time period has held surprisingly constant (with its ebbs and rises, of course).
 Wilt Chamberlain’s numbers dwarf those of his modern day counterparts, forcing fans to actually contextualize the importance of offensive pace in basketball while putting his stats into a fairer light, but few postulate that he and his fellow All-Stars of that era could not succeed in today’s NBA.
 The legacies of Jordan and Bird and Magic and Russell are treated far more favorably by the media and the casual fan than any baller of the twenty-first century.
 Wayne Gretzky and Mario Lemieux are universally considered as better players than anyone of this generation, so a justification here is unnecessary.

 I can catch a vintage game of baseball, basketball, or hockey on ESPN Classic and see little difference in the product other than the quality of the broadcast, but the same cannot be said for football.
 Defenses are brutal and relentless while quarterbacks throw considerably less than the pass-happy product we see today, and the primitive route trees that receivers were asked to run will have you screaming for coordinators to dial up a dig or a screen or a slant.
 The stats don’t make sense to Armchair Bob — “What do you mean he completed fifty percent of his passes?
-The fuck is this shit?
-Hell, man, Rex Grossman’s done better than that!”
+That’s awful!
+Hell, Rex Grossman’s done better than that!”

 And for that, let me paraphrase your grandfather here — this generation sucks.